NFIBrokerage/slipstream/examples/README.md

 ## Format

-Each example is contained in a directory in `./examples` (the current directory).
+Each example is contained in a directory in `./examples`.
 Each example contains a `README.md` with:

 - a description of the example and what it tries to solve
 - a tutorial-like listing of commits that created the example, along with